Vera Files: Chit Estella Journalism Awards

 In 2011, Vera Files announced that it was going to establish the Chit Estella Journalism Awards to help uphold "ideals of excellent and principled journalism".
 The announcement coincided with the opening of a photo exhibit to honor Estella at the University of the Philippines College of Mass Communication.
 Father Robert Reyes, Roland Simbulan, friends, relatives, and students also participated in a fun run called "Run for Road Safety, Justice for Chit Estella-Simbulan", held on the same day.

 Nominations for the first Chit Estella Journalism Awards were opened in September 2012.
 Ina Alleco Silverio of Bulatlat and Elizabeth Lolarga of the Philippine Daily Inquirer received the First Chit Estella Journalism Awards, which were announced in December 2012.
 The trophy given to the winners was designed by University of the Philippines College of Fine Arts' former dean Neil Doloricon.
 Former Congress representative Satur Ocampo delivered the Chit Estella memorial lecture on human rights and journalism following the awarding ceremony.

 Publications

 In 2021, Vera Files published Tatlong Kuwento para sa Batang Pilipino (Three Stories for Filipino Children) by Vera Files co-founder Chit Estella.
 Book illustrations were made by Jeanet Herbosana-Simbulan while the book cover was designed by Fidel L. dela Torre.

 In February 2022, Vera Files published a comic book that aimed to counter misinformation on health issues in the Philippines.

+Awards

+In 2020, Vera Files co-founder Yvonne Chua was given the University of the Philippines Diliman's 2020 Gawad Tsanselor para sa Natatanging Guro (Chancellor Award for Outstanding Teacher).

+In 2009, the Vera Files report "Quedancor swine program another fertilizer scam" by Diosa Labiste, Luz Rimban, and Yvonne Chua was given the top prize at the 20th Jaime V. Ongpin Awards for Excellence in Journalism.
+The report, published in the BusinessMirror, Malaya, The Manila Times, and Philippines Graphic in 2008, was cited for investigating the link between poverty and corruption in the Philippines.
+Diosa Labiste was given the Marshall McLuhan Prize.